-TEST: Enteric Culture, Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins-producing E. coli) Synonym: Stool culture for enteric pathogens; enteric pathogens; stool culture and sensitivity; feces culture.
-Laboratory/Phone: Microbiology - Enterics 443-681-4570 Turnaround Time: Usually four (4) days to several weeks [from specimen receipt in the Laboratory].
+TEST: Enteric Culture, Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins-producing E. coli) Synonym: Stool culture for enteric pathogens; enteric pathogens; stool culture and sensitivity; feces Laboratory/Phone: culture.
+Microbiology - Enterics 443-681-4570 Turnaround Time: Usually four (4) days to several weeks [from specimen receipt in the Laboratory].
 Specimen Required: Stool in stool culture transport media (Para Pak for Enteric pathogens [orange cap]).
 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
-Specimen Volume (Optimum): 1-2 grams fresh stool; 5-10 ml if liquid Specimen Volume (Minimum): Rectal swab (less effective than stool specimen).
+Specimen Valume (Optimum) Specimen Volume (Optimum): 1-2 grams fresh stool; 5-10 ml if liquid Specimen Volume (Minimum): Rectal swab (less effective than stool specimen).
 NOTE: Campylobacter cannot be tested for on specimens submitted on a rectal swab.
-Collect: Fresh stool in Para Pak for enteric pathogens (Cary-Blair transport media), select portion of stool containing pus, blood or mucous; rectal swab inserted one (1) inch beyond anal sphincter, rotate carefully, withdraw and place in Cary-Blair transport medium.
-Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777)- Check Enteric Routine culture Indicate specimen type using the "Specimen Code" on form.
+Collect: Fresh stool in Para Pak for enteric pathogens (Cary-Blair transport media), select portion o concet. stool containing pus, blood or mucous; rectal swab inserted one (1) inch beyond anal sphincter, rotate carefully, withdraw and place in Cary-Blair transport medium.
+Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or roini. form may be downloaded from MDH Laboratory website)Check Enteric Routine culture Dackaging and Chinning Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
-Refer to current Federal regulations for specific shipping requirements.
+Transport Conditions: Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: Orange top Para-Pak Transport Media: store and ship refrigerated (2-8°C) temperature.
-Continued Next Page>

 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
-A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen received after prolonged delay (usually more than 96 hours) Dry specimen Specimen contaminated with urine or water Stool containing barium Insufficient quantity Specimen frozen Availability: Monday through Friday Results and Interpretation: Identification of pathogenic enteric organisms and determination of antimicrobial susceptibilities, if clinically appropriate.
+A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care. • Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen received after prolonged delay (usually more than 96 hours) Dry specimen Specimen contaminated with urine or water Stool containing barium Insufficient quantity Specimen frozen Availability: Monday through Friday Results and Interpretation: Identification of pathogenic enteric organisms and determination of antimicrobial susceptibilities, if clinically appropriate.
 Reference Range: Normal stool flora Additional Information: Enteric culture screens routinely for Salmonella, Shigella, Campylobacter, and Shiga toxin - producing E. coli .
 Yersinia culture and Vibrio culture must be specifically indicated as they are not part of routine testing.
 Same transport media will support the growth and detection of these organisms.
 Collect specimens early in the course of enteric disease and prior to antimicrobial therapy.
 Collect 2 or 3 stools on separate days to increase the likelihood of isolating enteric pathogens.
 DO NOT COLLECT SPECIMEN FROM THE TOILET.
 AVOID CONTAMINATION WITH URINE.
-Purpose of Test: Isolation, identification and if clinically appropriate, antimicrobial susceptibilities of potentially pathogenic organisms.
-Method: Culture on selective media, staining, biochemical testing, antimicrobial susceptibility testing; EIA (Enzyme Immuno Assay) for E. coli O157.
-Interfering Substances/Limitations: Administration of antibiotics, barium Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+Purpose of Test: Isolation, identification and if clinically appropriate, antimicrobial susceptibilities of . a. pose of 16st. potentially pathogenic organisms.
+N A a the a st. Culture on selective media, staining, biochemical testing, antimicrobial susceptibility Method: Method: testing; EIA (Enzyme Immuno Assay) for E. coli O157.
+Interfering Substances/Limitations: Administration of antibiotics, barium

+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A